-Imiquimod 5% cream: Apply to lesions at bedtime and remove in the morning on 3 non-consecutive nights a week until lesions are no longer seen, for up to 16 weeks.
-Each treatment should be washed with soap and water 6–10 hours after application (BII), or
+Imiquimod 5% cream: Apply to lesions at bedtime on 3 non-consecutive nights a week and wash the treatment area with soap and water 6–10 hours after application (BII), repeating the cycle until lesions are no longer seen, for up to 16 weeks, or

-TCA or BCA cauterization: 80%–90% aqueous solution, apply to warts only and allow the area to dry until a white frost develops.
-If an excess amount of acid is applied, the treated area should be powdered with talc, sodium bicarbonate, or liquid soap to remove un-reacted acid.
+TCA or BCA cauterization: 80% to 90% aqueous solution, apply to warts only and allow the area to dry until a white frost develops.
+If an excess amount of acid is applied, the treated area should be powdered with talc, sodium bicarbonate, or liquid soap to remove unreacted acid.
 Repeat treatment weekly for up to 6 weeks until lesions are no longer visible (BIII).

 Surgical excision (BIII) or laser surgery (CIII) can be performed for external or anal warts.